marqu3s/mah/README.md

 * composer install
 * npm install

+Edit the `.env` file on the root of the project and configure database connection settings.

 Now point a browser to the domain you configured on the `sites` section of the `Homestead.yaml` file and you should see the landing page.